Urgent care facility created in community health centre

 Although we invested in and have operated the health centre since it was built in 2012, we also collaborated with Sewell Facilities Management, who maintain the building day-to-day, to ensure everything ran smoothly for teams within the building throughout the project.

+The urgent care centre provides treatment for minor injuries 24 hours a day, 365 days of the year, for people with non-critical injuries such as cuts and wounds, burns and scalds, muscle and joint injuries or suspected fractures.
 Patients can now use the X-ray facilities either by appointment, referral, or through the urgent and unplanned care facility.

 This is the first urgent care facility in Hull.